 BABETTE ROTHSCHILD has a background in Clinical Social Work.
 She has practised as a psychotherapist since 1976 and trained in Body psychotherapy at the BODYnamik Institute in Denmark.
 She has also trained in various humanistic psychotherapies.
 She resides in Los Angeles, but travels extensively to teach, supervise and offer consultancy.
 She is the author of the forthcoming book The Body Remembers: The Psychophysiology of Trauma and Trauma Treatment (W.W.
 Norton, November 2000).

-BOOKING: Please send a deposit of £300.00 by sending a cheque made payable to: CBPC, and brief details about yourself.
+BOOKING: Please send a deposit of £400.00 by bank transfer - please ask for details or by sending a cheque made payable to: CBPC, and brief details about yourself.

 Please note that the full fee is payable if for any reason a participant has to withdraw from the course irrespective of the reason once your place has been confirmed.

 Further payments are due for course 12 on 1st April 2017 (£400.00), and 1st September 2018 (£400.00).
 EARLY BOOKING IS ADVISABLE AS THIS COURSE FILLS QUICKLY.